 Response from: Comments LPA Response Action Ref Selly Park Property Owners' Association. - No comments.
 Noted.
 None.
-006/3 Susan Fleming on behalf of Clear Channel UK Ltd , , The Consultation Document contains an assessment of existing policy documents and a list of proposed policies.
+006/3 Susan Fleming on behalf of Clear Channel UK Ltd The Authority has identified those areas where they believe review or greater control is required.
+The Consultation Document contains an assessment of existing policy documents and a list of proposed policies.
 None.
 025/3